Quincy High School

 Complete Collaboration

-The Quincy High School administration, superintendent, and educational programmer/architect incorporated a decade of public discussions and decisions from the City’s past initiatives as well as priorities from the faculty’s 21st Century education program, and the City’s stipulation that the school remain at its downtown location.
+The Quincy High School administration, superintendent, and educational programmer/architect incorporated a decade of public discussions and decisions from the City’s past initiatives as well as priorities from the faculty’s new education program, and the City’s stipulation that the school remain at its downtown location.
 The concept of a “series of academies,” blurring the lines between academic and vocational/technical study emerged as a result of the collaboration between school officials and SMMA’s team.

 • Stopping the migration of students away from Quincy High School

-• A renewed focus on academic excellence, with a record 200 students participating in the state science fair; several students achieving perfect SAT scores; a fourth-place showing in the Boston University Robotics Competition; the History Bowl team reaching the national competition in Washington, DC
+• A renewed focus on academic excellence, with a record 200 students participating in the state science fair; several students achieving perfect SAT scores; a fourth-place showing in the Boston University Robotics Competition; and the History Bowl team reaching the national competition in Washington, DC

-• The emergence of Quincy High School as the premier provider of secondary education in the City of Quincy
+• The emergence of Quincy High School as the premier provider of secondary education in the City

 Next Project

-Somerville High School
+North Middlesex Regional High School

 Read More